iwantmyname/blog/_posts/2014-04-15-whats-in-a-name-the-case-for-gtlds.md

 layout: post
 date: 2014-04-15 10:47:01 +1200
 author: Chris
 title: What's in a name?
-The case for gTLDs
+The case for the new domain extensions

 ---